EXPERIENCE

 FEDERAL CIVIL DISTRICT COURT CASES AND APPEALS

 Kurian David, et al. v.
-Signal International, LLC, et al., No. 08-1220 (E.D.
-La.
-2008)
+Signal International, LLC, et al., No. 08-1220 (E.D.La.
+2015)

-Nature of case: Human Trafficking - Labor, Civil RICO, Civil Rights Violations
+Nature of case: Human Trafficking (Labor), Civil RICO, Civil Rights Violations

-Disposition: Defeated plaintiffs’ request for class certification; At trial, lead defendant Signal International was cast in judgment for $12.5M; Judgment imposed against client’s insolvent corporation, but not client individually, resulting in no recovery against client's corporation;
+Disposition: Client and all defendants defeated plaintiffs’ request for class certification; At trial, lead defendant Signal International was cast in judgment for $12.5M; The jury imposed judgment in favor of plaintiffs against client’s corporation (which was insolvent at that time), but not client, individually; Client and co-defendant defeated all of Signal International's cross claims against clients.

 STATE COURT - APPEALS